thienclaa/congenial-octo-memory/README.md

 - ![Apache Spark](https://img.shields.io/badge/Apache_Spark-FFFFFF?style=flat-sqaure&logo=apachespark&logoColor=#E35A16)

 ### Experienced In
-- Data collection, preparation, and exploratory using tools like Python, R, and SQL and data visualization using tools like Tableau and MS Power BI.
+- Data collection, preparation, and exploratory using tools like Python, R, and SQL
+- Data visualization using tools like Tableau and MS Power BI.
 - Developing data models and databases for data management using SQL
 - Implementing Machine Learning models for User and Entity Behavior Analytics
 - Conducting market research and statistical analysis to discover patterns and trends